 For artists considering exhibiting in the Ironbark Gallery, please read the following Terms and Conditions.Community Art Space Program_Scope_and_Conditions

-If you wish to join our mailing list, please subscribe here.
+If you wish to join our mailing list, Please fill below Form:

 Questions or comments?
 Please email firstname.lastname@example.org

-A diverse selection of media and subject matter will be on display, a testament and recognition of the talents of our local high school visual arts students.
+A diverse selection of media and subject matter are on display, a testament and recognition of the talents of our local high school visual arts students.

 This exhibition is not open due to the temporary closure of the Strathfield Council Library and Innovation Hub.